 - redevelopment or removal of heritage and character buildings.

-The following activities require a Council decision:
+The following activities require a decision or engagement with Council:

 - building work on sites with vegetation protected by the Natural Assets Local Law 2003